Twitter Users Blocked By Trump Sue, Claim @realDonaldTrump Is Public Forum

 Re: (Score:3, Insightful)

+The party of Reagan and Goldwater is dead.
+I don't know what you call the bunch that's occupying the White House these days, but they damned sure aren't Republicans.

+What about making their vote only count 3/5?
+That worked a century ago when they tried to do it...

-This lawsuit cannot be allowed (Score:2, Funny)
+This lawsuit cannot be allowed (Score:1, Offtopic)

 The media is so unkind.
 And so unfair!
 And people say bad things about the president.
 And life is unfair!